Version # / Revision Date:

 This document outlines the procedure for correctly completing the NIH Salary Cap Worksheet, entering NIH Cap Salary information into the Coeus Budget and distributing the amount over the NIH Cap Cost Share at the Proposal Stage.
 NIH Cap is a limitation placed on the salary rate that can be directly charged to contracts, grants and cooperative agreements funded by the National Institutes of Health (NIH), the Substance Abuse and Mental Health Services Administration (SAMHSA) and Agency for Healthcare Research and Quality (AHRQ) awards.

 The Department of Defense and Full-year Continuing Appropriations Act of 2011 (Public Law 112-10) continues to restrict the amount of direct salary of an individual under an NIH/SAMHSA/AHRQ grant, cooperative agreement or applicable contract to Executive Level I of the Federal Executive Pay Scale.
-Effective January 1, 2011, the Executive Level I salary level remains set at $199,700 (per NIH Guide Notice NOT-OD-11-073 issued on 05/04/2011).
+Effective January 2, 2022, the Executive Level II salary level is set at $203,700 (per NIH Guide Notice NOT-OD-22-076 issued on 02/10/2022).
 The appropriate salary cap rate must be applied to competing and non-competing awards based upon the federal fiscal year (FFY) (10/XX– 09/YY) in which the Notice of Grant Award was issued.

 Direct salary is exclusive of fringe benefits and facilities and administrative (F&A) expenses, also referred to as indirect costs.
 The appropriate salary cap rate must be applied to competing and non-competing awards based upon the award date on the Notice of Grant Award.
 Also, the cap is not on the number of dollars that can be charged to an NIH grant.